 - 14. The applicant has stated that their aim is to seamlessly merge the old building with the new building, removing the existing concrete tiled roof and replacing it with 'Woodland Grey' Colorbond for the existing and proposed portions of the building. - 15.
-The proposed building addition has a wall height of 5.0m and a roof ridge height of 7.6 metres. - The land use component of the application consists of the following: - a) Relocation of existing congregation which currently meets at their existing site at 4 Old Maida Vale Road, Maida Vale.
+The proposed building addition has a wall height of 5.0m and a roof ridge height of 7.6 metres. - 16.
+The land use component of the application consists of the following: - a) Relocation of existing congregation which currently meets at their existing site at 4 Old Maida Vale Road, Maida Vale.
 They have outgrown this facility and need a larger building and property.
-The current capacity for the existing hall is 162 people and 35 people for the Sunday school bringing the total capacity to 197 people. - b) To accommodate church administration which includes four full time staff, one part time intern.
-It is stated that congregants and visitors who intend to visit the church throughout the week will normally report to the offices for attendance via the secondary entry near the offices.

-c) On 15 February 2018 the applicant provided updated hours of operation d) The applicant has provided the following table to outline the congregational activities:
+The current capacity for the existing hall is 162 people and 35 people for the Sunday School bringing the total capacity to 197 people. - b) To accommodate church administration which includes four full time staff, one part time intern.
+It is stated that congregants and visitors who intend to visit the church throughout the week will normally report to the offices for attendance via the secondary entry near the offices. - c) The applicant has provided the following table to outline the congregational activities: